Mikadroid

-Mikadoroid is a 1991 Japanese science fiction horror film co-produced by Toho, Tohokushinsha, and Tsuburaya Video, and directed by Tomoo Haraguchi.
+Mikadroid (ミカドロイド, Mikadoroido), also known as Mikadroid: Robokill Beneath Disco Club Layla, is a 1991 Japanese tokusatsu science fiction horror film co-produced by Toho, Tohokushinsha, and Tsuburaya Video, and directed by Tomoo Haraguchi in his directorial debut.
+Shinji Higuchi contributed to the film's special effects, while Akio Jissoji assisted the production as a supervisor.
 The film was released to Japanese home video on 8 November 1991.

 Synopsis

 During World War II, the Japanese military established a secret underground laboratory in Tokyo.
 Three Olympic-level athletes were selected to undergo a process that would turn them into Jinra-go, superhuman armored soldiers.
 By March 1945, one of the soldiers had been completely transformed into the half-man/half-machine ultimate soldier called Mikadroid.
 But American B-29s firebomb the city and, while the two super soldiers manage to escape, Mikadroid and the lab are apparently destroyed.
 45 years pass, Tokyo is rebuilt, and old secrets are forgotten.
 The site is now home to a complex that includes the Discoclub Layla.
 The disco's patrons dance late into the night, unaware that a faulty basement generator has reactivated Mikadroid and the cyborg now prowls the basement levels, killing anyone in its path.